Libaration/Hablog/README.md

 # Hablog
 This project is a simple TCP proxy implemented in Rust using the Tokio asynchronous runtime.
 It allows forwarding network traffic between a client and a server.
-It logs the packets (kinda... buffer is wrong so message sizes are all over the place I think) sent between the client and server.
-This was kinda just an excuse to learn more Rust, but it'd be pretty easy to use as a starting point to add packet headers / packet sending.
+It logs the packets (client only) This was kinda just an excuse to learn more Rust, but it'd be pretty easy to use as a starting point to add packet headers / packet sending.

 ## Project Structure